Fashion, clothing and textiles, Furniture

 What is it?
 Kvadrat produces high quality textiles.
 Its initiative "Kvadrat Really" upcycles end-of-life textiles into premium-quality materials for interior and industrial-scale projects like a Textile Tabletop™, Textile Board and Textile Felt.

 Why is this important?
-Textile production consumes significant amounts of water and energy, and, depending on the type of material (e.g., wool, polyester), contributes to significant amounts of carbon emissions.
+The textiles industry consumes significant amounts of water and energy, and, depending on the type of material (e.g., wool, polyester, cotton etc.), the production contributes to significant amounts of carbon emissions.
 It contributes to toxic chemicals use in agriculture and manufacturing stages such as pre-treatment and dyeing, and waste volumes of textiles are on the rise (Allwood et al., 2006; Ellen MacArthur Foundation, 2017).
 It is estimated that only 25% of the 95% of textiles that can be recycled are actually being recycled (Kvadrat Really, 2025a).
 In this way, the industry generates significant amounts of waste and fails to capture potential economic value as well.

 Business model aspects:

-• Value Creation & Delivery: Kvadrat collaborates with its customers to take back textiles for reuse in other products like tabletops, boards e.g., used in customer shops, and felt.
-It also works with other companies like Aquafil to create fabrics out of ocean-bound plastics.
+- Value Creation & Delivery: Kvadrat collaborates with their customers to take back textiles for reuse in other products like tabletops and acoustic felts e.g. used in customer shops.
+They also work with other companies like Tide to create fabrics out of ocean-bound plastic waste (Kvadrat, 2025b).

-• Value Capture: Kvadrat operates a premium pricing model where a high quality product with a long warrantee is offered at a higher price.
-In addition, a service and maintenance model is operated where customers can pay for a service contract which includes maintenance and repairs.
+- Value Capture: Kvadrat operates a premium pricing model where a high quality product with a longwarranty is offered at a higher price.
+In addition a service and maintenance model is operated where customers can pay for a service contract through an external partner which includes maintenance and repairs of Kvadrat rugs (Kvadrat, 2025b).

-Strategies for degrowth/ sufficiency: To ensure a longer lifetime, the Textile Tabletop™, made from used textiles, comes with a 5-year warrantee.
-Service and maintenance contracts are also offered along with its products to extend their lifetimes.
+Strategies for degrowth/ sufficiency: To ensure a longer lifetime the Textile Tabletop™ made from used textiles comes with a 5-year warranty.
+Service and maintenance contracts are also offered along with rugs and roller blinds products to extend the product lifetime.

-Business model experimentation practices: Kvadrat operates in the business-to-business sphere where it sells textile as an input to other finished goods, like furniture, but started experimenting with its own products like table tops and shades.
+Business model experimentation practices: Kvadrat operates in the business-to-business sphere where they sell textile as an input to other finished goods like furniture but started experimenting with its own products like table tops and shades under the Really brandname.
 It has also started experimenting with a take-back system for its shades (cold and heat blocking insulating shades for buildings which are harder to recover, because the textile is made out of a mix of fabric and aluminium).
 Kvadrat collaborates amongst others with universities to experiment with material recovery options for these shades.

 Sustainability outcomes: Kvadrat Really's Textile Tabletop™ has an estimated 30% reduction in CO2-equivalent emissions compared to a conventional tabletop, based on a lifecycle assessment including the stages from material extraction to a finished tabletop (Kvadrat Really, 2025b).
 In 2025, Kvadrat reduced the CO2 footprint of its Textile Tabletop™ from 13.3 kg/m2 to 8.4 kg CO2 (Kvadrat Really, 2025c).